What Substrate Is Best for Live Aquarium Plants?

-The Perfect Aquarium Substrate for Live Plants
+Best Substrate for Aquarium Plants

 Do You Even Need Substrate?